Raptor007/X-Wing-Revival/README.txt

 The quickest way to start is to click Play, then Host/Solo, adjust the game settings, and click Fly when you're ready to launch.

+To fly online, click Play, then Join.
+The default server is "www.raptor007.com".

 == GAME TYPES ==